eb-del/mettle/content/Races/Eternals.md

 It is unclear to humanity whether their mortal perspective can capture the true and complete nature of the eternals; some eternals possess a power far greater than what has been shown humans, while others have their role, reach, and interest in the world vastly overstated.

 Despite their potential for great power, however, none have managed to overcome the [[World Soul#Evicting Force|pressure]] imposed by the [[World Soul|world soul]].
 Eternals visiting Seath constantly risk enfeeblement or banishment to their original plane.
-Some eternals accept enfeeblement willingly to be among humanity, such as [[Gureumnim]], the cloud herald.
+Some eternals accept enfeeblement willingly to be among humanity, such as [[Gureumnim]].

 ## Common Features
 There are a handful of features common to all eternals.